intentlab-iitk/intra-webshare/README.md

 - **Decentralization**: Implementing a fully decentralized P2P file transfer system to further enhance security and efficiency.
 - **Authentication**: As of know there is no authenticity of the receiver which we will implement with a pin.

+## Development setup

+We have nginx setup instruction for this site which can be found [here](./SETUP.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.